jingyandai/jingyandai.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Business Administration — Information Systems and Operations Management, University of Florida, expected 2027
+* Ph.D. in Business Administration - Information Systems and Operations Management, University of Florida, expected 2027
-  * Committee: Liangfei Qiu (Chair), Shu He (Co-Chair), Emre Demirezen
 * M.S. in Information Systems Management — Business Intelligence and Data Analytics, Carnegie Mellon University, 2020
 * B.A. in Economics — Mathematical Economics, Shanghai University of Finance and Economics, 2019